fabian57fabian/prototypical-networks-few-shot-learning/README.md

 The starter script is **meta_train.py** that has all necessary params to meta-train and meta-test on a dataset.

-To replicate the results, launch this training:
+To replicate the results, launch this training (writes to runs/train_X):

 ```bash
 python meta_train.py --dataset mini_imagenet \